BiosystemsDataAnalysis/PausePredictionTools/README.md

 # Python scripts to analyse a-site distributions in ribosomal profile data

-These scripts are not optimized for speed and are likely to be improved over time.
+Not every script is optimized for speed and is likely to be improved over time.

 ### genome = genome-build-accession NCBI_Assembly:GCF_000009045.1